 History

+As an active member of the National Trust for Historic Preservation, the Trust initiated a survey of 180 local structures in order to identify, investigate, and evaluate their historical importance in relation to our larger American heritage.
 In-depth research revealed a number of architecturally significant buildings whose very survival was threatened by deterioration or community development.
 The gravity of the potential loss of these historical structures to the community clearly indicated the need for the Trust to develop an aggressive agenda for their preservation.